 We encourage our employees to have both fulfilling careers and balanced lives.
-Across our Group in recent years, we have invested in training programmes relevant to each business unit or department.
+Across our Group in recent years, we have invested in training programmes relevant to each business unit or department including a UK-wide, cross business unit, collaboration and training programme on Artificial Intelligence..